kcp-dev/enhancements/keps/core/0002-proxy-workspace.md

    type: passthrough
 ```

-Where `WorkspaceProxy` object would expose `/tunnel` endpoint that would be used
-for reverse dialing to the proxy.
-The proxying itself would need to be implemented
-on Workspace level.

 #### Suggested action items

+1. Agree on the scope of the mount functionality.
-1. Agree on the possible implementation options.
+2. Agree on the implementation of the mount functionality.
-2. TBC

 #### Suggested timeline

-Completed in: EOF Q4 2024
+At the best effort basis.